ReiRyghts/wfrsb.github.io/_Law-of-Retribution/banshee.md

 ## Side-Notes

-* Due to the fact that Banshee really only needs 5 mods to be raid ready so I recommend getting her if you don't have an extensive mod collection.
+* Banshee is somewhat difficult to play well, despite needing few mods, so I would recommend saving her for if/when you gain an interest in speedruns.